airbytehq/terraform-provider-airbyte/docs/data-sources/source_s3.md

 Read-Only:

-- `batch_size` (Number) Maximum number of records per batch read from the input files.
+- `batch_size` (Number) Default: 65536
+Maximum number of records per batch read from the input files.
 Batches may be smaller if there aren’t enough rows in the file.
 This option can help avoid out-of-memory errors if your data is particularly wide.
-- `buffer_size` (Number) Perform read buffering when deserializing individual column chunks.
+- `buffer_size` (Number) Default: 2
+Perform read buffering when deserializing individual column chunks.
 By default every group column will be loaded fully to memory.
 This option can help avoid out-of-memory errors if your data is particularly wide.
 - `columns` (List of String) If you only want to sync a subset of the columns from the file(s), add the columns you want here as a comma-delimited list.
 Leave it empty to sync all columns.
-- `filetype` (String) must be one of ["parquet"]

 <a id="nestedatt--configuration--format--source_s3_update_file_format_avro"></a>
 ### Nested Schema for `configuration.format.source_s3_update_file_format_avro`

-Read-Only:

-- `filetype` (String) must be one of ["avro"]

 <a id="nestedatt--configuration--format--source_s3_update_file_format_csv"></a>